 To apply for a personal licence applicants must complete the application form using the guidance notes provided in the pack, which can be obtained by contacting us on the details below.

-Once the application form has been completed, applicants need to make an appointment to visit our Offices, bringing with you the following documentation:
+Once the application form has been completed, it should be returned to our offices along with :-

 - 2-colour passport type photographs taken within the last month (Endorsed as a true likeness by a solicitor or notary, a person of standing in the community or any individual with a professional qualification).